louisloechel/CloudServiceBenchmarking/README.md

 ```
 ⏳ *optional:* SSH into the (client) VM.
 You'll find the current result progress in the ```/home/ubuntu/CloudServiceBenchmarking``` directory.
 Check out the ```result.csv``` file for the current progress.

-🏁 After the Experiment is done, the ```result.csv``` file will be copied to your local machine automatically.
+🏁 After the Experiment is done, the ```results.csv``` file will be copied to your local machine automatically.

 To delete the resources, run
 ```bash